ligaripash/MuSiCa/README.md

 #### Steps
 ##### Run docker:
-  1. Download the docker image.
+  1. Download the docker image from [here](https://drive.google.com/file/d/1Ctjgti8cI9FGVUQKe_RKqnbWDwPS0LBw/view?usp=sharing)
   2. Load the image: nvidia-docker load < kwtc_docker_image.tar.gz
   3. Run the image: nvidia-docker run -v your_download_dir:dest_dir -it kwtc:new /bin/bash (The -v is needed to copy files to your container)